 Each prize winner is matched with a distinguished mentor, who meets with the prize winner throughout their research year.
-Below are the Internet Research Incubator Mentors for the 2016-2017 year.
-Mentors for the 2017-2018 cycle will be announced soon.
+Below are the Internet Research Initiative Mentors for the first three years of the project.
 Scroll below to read biographies of each mentor.

 Jean-François Blanchette is an Associate Professor in the Department of Information Studies at UCLA.
 He has been researching issues relative to electronic authenticity, computerization of bureaucracies, and the evolution of the computing infrastructure for the past 15 years, including long-term ethnographic work in the French legal professions.
 He is the author of Burdens of Proof: Cryptographic Culture and Evidence Law in the Age of Electronic Documents (MIT Press, 2012) and co-editor of Regulating the Cloud: Policy for Computing Infrastructure (MIT Press, 2015).

 Jeff Burke is the Director of Technology Research Initiatives for the UCLA School of Theater, Film and Television.
 He helped to start and co-directs REMAP.
 His research explores (usually by building things) how emerging technologies can serve expressive and social goals.
 He is interested in creating new relationships among media, performer, audience, and the built environment, and in particular how technology can better support creative authorship of ‘systems’ and not just ‘content’.

 Jeff is affiliated with the NSF Center for Embedded Networked Sensing (CENS), as area lead for ‘participatory sensing’.
 He is also the application team lead for the NSF Future Internet Architecture program Named Data Networking.